bitmark-inc/feral-file-docs/learning/guidelines.md

 5. Include relevant images and links where appropriate
 6. Test all links before publishing
 7. Review the article for typos and formatting issues
+8. Use a consistent structure for all articles:
+   - Start with an introduction
+   - Use clear section headings
+   - End with a conclusion or next steps
+9. Include a table of contents for longer articles
+10. Use callouts to highlight important information
+11. Ensure images are high quality and properly sized
+12. Use consistent terminology throughout the article